Sign up for a free library card, learn how to borrow materials and review fines and fees for late returns.

 - Working papers

 If you do not have any of the IDs listed above, you may provide a current photo ID (e.g. passport, work ID, military ID, green card, etc.) plus proof of current NYS address that has been issued in the last 3 months (paystub, postmarked mail, utility bill).
-An electronic bill, rental/lease agreement, or bank statement may be used to fulfill the residence requirement.
+An electronic bill, rental/lease agreement, or bank statement may be used to fulfill the residency requirement*.

 Parents may use their government-issued ID to validate their child's library account.